Leighzer/BitFlip/README.md

 #### Tape/Bucket/Flag instructions (Data operations): ####
 ctoggle - if flag is true, flip the bit that the head is currently pointing at. else, do nothing

-cset <arg> - if flag is true, set the bit the head is currently pointing at to arg. else, do nothing
+cset \[ < bool > \] - if flag is true, set the bit the head is currently pointing at to arg. else, do nothing

 ccopy - if flag is true, copy the bit the head is pointing at to the bucket. else, do nothing